Best Lossless Wireless Gaming Headset USA 2023

 - Widely recognized as the best mic in gaming, the discord certified

 - With Studio quality voice clarity and background noise cancellation

 - Sound is your competitive advantage with the s1 speaker drivers

 - Engineered to produce ultra-low distortion audio so hear every detail

 - Immerse yourself in 360 degrees of precision audio, and read more

-- Next generation DTS headphone: x v2.0 7.1 surround sound (pc only)
+- Next generation DTS headphones: x v2.0 7.1 surround sound (pc only)

-- 24 hour battery life gives continuous play for longest gaming sessions
+- 24-hour battery life gives continuous play for the longest gaming sessions

 - Compatible only with Pc, Mac, PS, Switch & Mobile; Sensitivity: 98 dB